 “Even when people didn't know who was behind the cowl, you didn't want to feel like it's just another iteration of somebody playing Batman for a limited time because we knew that there was just much more for Tim to do,” he says.
 “Everything about Bruce was driven by the loss of his family, never really being able to attach himself to people, and that need to be Batman, that need to be an avenger.
 That's made him a very, very lonely man, but also one of the most compelling characters in literature.
 And the biggest difference is that Tim has his family and that family is always there.
 He too is driven by family, but in a very different way.
 He's going to have to reconcile much of that in real time.”

-One thing that Ridley and everyone else involved with the comic wants to make clear is that Future State: The Next Batman isn’t about erasing or replacing Bruce Wayne—whose DC Future State adventures will kick off next week in Future State: Dark Detective—but rather honoring the Batman mythos and everything that makes it special.
+One thing that Ridley and everyone else involved with the comic wants to make clear is that Future State: The Next Batman isn’t about erasing or replacing Bruce Wayne—whose DC Future State adventures take place in Future State: Dark Detective—but rather honoring the Batman mythos and everything that makes it special.

 “Over Batman's eighty years of history, I wouldn't say there's anything missing,” Ridley admits.
 “He's done everything.
 He's played in every space.
 I think the great thing about The Next Batman is it's not being opposite Bruce Wayne, or different from Bruce Wayne, or denying Bruce Wayne, it's embracing all those things that has made Bruce and Batman one of the most enduring characters in literature and saying what's next for that lineage.
 And next is building on the past and really making it urgent and durable in the moment and for tomorrow.”

-Future State: The Next Batman by John Ridley, Nick Derington,Tamra Bonvillain and others is now available in print and as a digital comic book.
+Future State: The Next Batman #1 by John Ridley, Nick Derington,Tamra Bonvillain and others is now available on DC UNIVERSE INFINITE.
+Look for the remaining three issues to debut on the service in the months ahead.

 Joshua Lapin-Bertone writes about TV, movies and comics for DCComics.com, is a regular contributor to the Couch Club and writes our monthly Batman column, "Gotham Gazette."
 Follow him on Twitter at @TBUJosh.